HristoYonkov/C4-Nexus-Task/README.md

 I use props drilling approach with this task cause i started it so, i thought that the things will be more easy but when i get to 'filtering part + sorting' things get started more challenging :).
 As we speak of challenges, the real one for me was the desing!
-Since i am not designer it was hard for me to made things look fine! :)
+Since i am not designer it was hard for me to made things look fine! :).
+The point of the app is to show that the app is responsive, how filtering system works, how sorting system works and dynamicly calculated discount prise of the cards and rating.

 ### Task Summary:
 1. As a part of the task, i use "react-router-dom" to cycle trough pages.
-2. "react-icons" for icons wich are in 'Navbar': 'burger menu' :), icons on the footer mobile filter icon and the cart.
+2. "react-icons" for icons wich are in 'Navbar': 'burger menu' :), icons on the footer mobile filter icon for dynamicly rendered stars in the card and the cart.
 3. I use "node-sass" library for styling, i really like i'ts magic!
 4. "nanoid" library for generating unique id-s of the data objects wich 'id' later i use for react components rendering.
 5. "framer-motion" library for animate the mobile version of the 'navbar' and 'filter', later on i think